Minginish

 Much of the interior is uninhabited and the terrain is a series of hills and mountains dissected by steep-sided valleys such as Glen Brittle and Glen Eynort.
-To the east, Loch Coruisk, which has been painted by William Daniell and J.M.W.
-Turner amongst others and visited by Walter Scott. is only accessible by boat or on foot via a track from Sligachan.
+To the east, Loch Coruisk, which has been painted by William Daniell and J. M. W. Turner amongst others and visited by Walter Scott. is only accessible by boat or on foot via a track from Sligachan.
+It is also possible to walk from Elgol, but one section of the path ("the Bad Step") presents some potential difficulties for the nervous or inexperienced.